ONS-OpenData/WDAtoV3builder/README.md

 Everything else should be standard Python Libraries, specifically: requests, os, zipfile, csv, json, sys

+....generating requirements.txt is a mess under windows :)

 ## Usage

 Select the ID for the dataset you want to convert from the ONS data explorer (http://web.ons.gov.uk/ons/data/dataset-finder) and use as follows: